 2.5 Statistical comparison of forecasts

 After applying several competing models to the data and obtaining a distribution of error terms, we might find that some of them performed very similar.
-In this case, there might be a question, whether the difference is significant and which of the forecasting model we should select.
-Consider the following artificial example, where we had 4 competing models and measured their performance in terms of RMSSE:
+In this case, there might be a question, whether the difference is significant and which of the forecasting models we should select.
+Consider the following artificial example, where we have 4 competing models and measure their performance in terms of RMSSE:

 We can check the mean and median error measures in this example in order to see, how the methods perform overall: